 Meet Nicole Brewer

-Our interview today is with Nicole Brewer.
 Nicole is an English Language teacher and travel blogger/freelance writer.
-She has traveled to over 40 countries and lived abroad in South Africa, Germany, South Korea and presently in Oman.
+She has traveled to over 40 countries and lived abroad in South Africa, Germany, South Korea, and presently in Oman.

 Now that you’ve gotten to know Nicole a bit, let’s get on with the interview!